-They aren't very picky about their environment, as long as it is moist and contains food and bedding.
+Red wigglers aren't very picky about their environment, as long as it is somewhat moist and contains food and lots of bedding.
 Red wigglers process paper, cardboard, and most food scraps relatively quickly.
 They can be used to create castings, which can be used for your garden or sold to other gardeners.

 We use red wigglers to decrease our overall carbon footprint.
 I've grown hops, blackberries, tomatoes, and peppers in my backyard with the help of my little friends in the ground.

 The first step in identifying a red wiggler worm is to look at the color.
 Red wigglers are usually a reddish color, unlike the blue worm or Alabama jumper.
 Depending on their diet, sometimes their tail end is a lighter red or yellowish in color.

 Red wiggler worms are about 3–4 inches in length when fully grown and stretching out to move.
 When they stretch, there is banding between their segments, leading to the nickname "tiger worm."

 Near the head of the worm, there is something referred to as the "clitellum," though it is also commonly referred to as the "saddle."
 In the red wiggler, the saddle is slightly larger than the main body of the worm and looks similar to a bead on a string.
 Though all composting worms have a saddle, some may be flush with the main body in different species.

 (Note: Most young worms, regardless of species, look about the same.
 It isn't until a worm is fully grown that specific characteristics can be identified.)

 To get started, you need some sort of container or bin for your worms to live.
 Shred some regular newspaper or corrugated, brown cardboard.

 Only use plain newspaper—it should not be shiny at all.
 Try to remove plastics, such as tape, from your cardboard.
 This is called bedding.
 Coco coir is popular and can also be used, especially if you're concerned about remaining organic.